 Overview

 A repetition is used to specify the repeated instantiation of a [set of] planning activities.
-Multiple sub-types of Repetition are defined to support the specification of repeat cycles by different criteria.
+Multiple subtypes of Repetition are defined to support the specification of repeat cycles by different criteria.
 It can be used in the context of a planning request to specify a standing order for repeated execution of the [set of] planning activities.

 In the context of an ActivityNode embedded within a planning request (see 4.5.2.3.2), it is possible to nest one Repetition inside another, enabling the specification of complex repetitive sequences of activities.